thacherT1D/new-angular-curriculum/Unit-3/10-angular-with-rails-resources-and-paths.md

 ## Resources

-In the solution to the angular contacts app, the `$resource` was used instead of the `$http` service.
+In the solution to the angular contacts app, the `$resource` service was used instead of the `$http` service.
 The `$resource` service is a higher level service that tries to make dealing with restful apis easier.
 First take a look at the code in `app/assests/javascript/angular/services.js`:

 ```js
 contactsApp.service('Contact', ['$resource', function($resource) {